Skip to content

 Our Customer Service Centre (CSC) is now supporting the SEND Team with enquiries to their duty lines.
 We have trained our CSC staff to use our new EHCPs online system, meaning they will be able to answer most enquiries straight away, and advise who your named EHC Coordinator is.
 The Customer Service Centre can also provide a callback service so that it is always possible to get a message to a member of the team.
 We increased the number of callbacks in diaries for all members of the statutory SEND team so that you don't have to wait too long.

 We've also introduced some new inboxes which should make it easier for families to contact us.
-To find out more, visit our Contacting the SEND Team webpage.
+To find out more, visit our Who should I contact about my child's EHCP? webpage.

 You said